zhazhaxia/sqlUtil/README.md

 # sqlUtil
-Providing a easy way for your to operate your MySql data by Node.js
+Providing a easy way for you to operate your MySql data by Node.js